 - These specific facts warrant reversal of the agency’s proposed action.

 Please refer the matter to the Division of Administrative hearing with a request that an administrative law judge be assigned to conduct the hearing.
-Please attach a copy of the petition and a copy of the notice of agancy action in compliance with FAC 28-106.201.
+Please attach a copy of the petition and a copy of the notice of agency action in compliance with FAC 28-106.201.

 Please provide us with the date, time and location of the administrative hearing.
-The Petition hereby demands a copy of any documents in the possession of the DOH that will be used to support the allegations contained in the citation including any witness list, police reports, audio recording or video recordings, or any writen correspondence from any witness in this case.
+The Petition hereby demands a copy of any documents in the possession of the DOH that will be used to support the allegations contained in the citation including any witness list, police reports, audio recording or video recordings, or any written correspondence from any witness in this case.

 If there is a copy cost to obtain such documents, please let us know the amount and how to make payment.
-Additionally, the Petition will be requesting a subpoeana for any witness listed in the supporting documents to force their attendance at the formal review hearing.
+Additionally, the Petition will be requesting a subpoena for any witness listed in the supporting documents to force their attendance at the formal review hearing.